HenryPaik1/WalmartDemandForecast/README.md

 ## Key concept

 1. PCA: PCA is used to find signal through the specific department.
 It additionally make it easier to deal with missing values which is NA or which is not exist in `train.csv`, but in `test.csv`.
 I assume that missing value means no sales occurs during that week.
+(Please refer to `PCA_details.ipynb` in this repo for the details)

 2. Shift: Shift is used to reticfy the error **weekly sales record itself bring about**.
 Here is brief explanation:
 - X-mas season heat the pick sales record